· 11 mins

 More goal-setting resources for specific marketing roles

 Make sure you and your team members agree on your KPIs.
-This ensures that you will all be guided by the same metrics.
+Agreement on KPIs means you will all be guided by the same metrics.

 Tracking marketing goals